 - How did the company you have chosen come in to your consideration?
 Claims Management Companies are held to strict rules by the regulator as to methods of operation, marketing practices and transparency.
 We are banned from cold calling – therefore if you simply had your door knocked by someone ‘selling’ a claims company, received an unsolicited telephone call or letter regarding a claim, the company that you are considering are operating outside of the regulations, even if they are currently appearing to be legitimate.
 If so, you should consider selecting a different company.

-- The Claims Management Regulator does not allow regulated companies to offer personal injury claimants incentives to make them select the firm to run their claim.
+- The Financial Conduct Authority does not allow regulated companies to offer personal injury claimants incentives to make them select the firm to run their claim.
 Therefore, if you are being offered cash, a free gift or other incentive, the company are operating outside of the regulatory rules and should not be trusted.